nerilex/snapclient/README.md

 have some refactoring on the todo list as the concept has started to settle and allow for new features can be added in a structured manner.
 In the code you will find parts that are only partly related features and still not on the task list.
-Also there is a lot of code clean up needed.
+Also there is a lot of code clean up needed, as there is quite some dead code too.

 Components
  - audio-board : taken from ADF, stripped down to strictly necessary parts for playback